lter/im-manual/new-to-lter.md

 # Welcome to the LTER community!

 Although each of the sites and roles are a bit different, overall, the LTER Network is a truly congenial, helpful, and welcoming community.
 These pages are intended to help you find your way around our various communication channels in your first weeks and months.
-For resources specific to information management, please see [new-to-im](new-to-im.md).
+For resources specific to information management (IM), please see [new-to-im](new-to-im.md).

 ## How to get connected: